 By Caroline Young Bearden, MS, RD, LD, RYT

 Imagine: It’s race day.
-The temperature is just right, the air is fresh, camaraderie is high and your best run seems like it’s at your fingertips.
+The sun is rising, camaraderie is high and your best run seems like it’s at your fingertips.
 But if one critical piece of the picture – nutrition – is missing, the race will probably not be your most enjoyable or fastest.
 Whether you’re running a 5K or a marathon, include nutrient-dense foods before and after the race.

 Before You Lace Up: